 Long-term peace

 The project also includes a long-term peacebuilding component aimed at reducing ethnic tensions, improving dialogue between refugees and local residents, and fostering a peaceful environment.
 Two dialogue forums are planned, along with training in conflict management for local actors and capacity-building for local leaders.
-In addition, infrastructure projects for youth and women—such as community centers and school gardens—are intended to strengthen collaboration among different groups.
+In addition, infrastructure projects for youth and women—such as community centres and school gardens—are intended to strengthen collaboration among different groups.

 Long-Term Measures